sstur/react-rte/README.md

   * `onChange`: A function that will be called with the "value" of the editor whenever it is changed.
 The value has a `toString` method which accepts a single `format` argument (either 'html' or 'markdown').

 ### Other Props
-  All the props you can pass to Draft.js `Editor` can be passed to `RichTextEditor` (with the exception of `editorState` which will be generated internally based on your `value` prop).
+  All the props you can pass to Draft.js `Editor` can be passed to `RichTextEditor` (with the exception of `editorState` which will be generated internally based on the `value` prop).

 ### EditorValue Class
 In Draft.js `EditorState` contains not only the document contents but the entire state of the editor including cursor position and selection.
 This is helpful for many reasons including undo/redo.
 To make things easier for you, we have wrapped the state of the editor in an `EditorValue` instance with helpful methods to convert to/from a HTML or Markdown.
 An instance of this class should be passed to `RichTextEditor` in the `value` prop.

 The `EditorValue` class has certain optimizations built in.
 So let's say you are showing the HTML of the editor contents in your view.
 If you change your cursor position, that will trigger an `onChange` event (because, remember, cursor position is part of `EditorState`) and you will need to call `toString()` to render your view.
 However, `EditorValue` is smart enough to know that the *content* didn't actually change since last `toString()` so it will return a cached version of the HTML.

-Optimization tip: Try to call `editorValue.toString()` only when you actually need to convert it to string.
+Optimization tip: Try to call `editorValue.toString()` only when you actually need to convert it to a string.
 If you can keep passing around the `editorValue` without calling `toString` it will be very performant.

 ### Example with ES5 and no JSX
 ```javascript